netobserv/network-observability-operator/docs/FlowCollector.md

-ebpf describes the settings related to the eBPF-based flow reporter when the "agent.type" property is set to "EBPF".
+`ebpf` describes the settings related to the eBPF-based flow reporter when `spec.agent.type` is set to `EBPF`.

 <table>
     <thead>